FlumpStudios/NekoEngine/README.md

 To start editing levels just run the NekoBuilder.exe, hopefully the UI is simple enough to get started.
 I'll write a proper readme with instructions when I have more time.

+IMPORTANT: To update the textures and sounds, you will need to have python(and in your PATH env vars)  and the PIL library installed.
+If you try and sync to game without these installed, the data will be wiped